quii/learn-go-with-tests/databases.md

 }
 ```

 Our second test `no error on existing directory` can be removed, as an empty, existing directory raises an error as well.

-We've added the `direction` test as well.
+We've added the `direction` test case as well.

 ```go
 ...